dragonoken/Udacity-DRL-Nanodegree-Navigation-Project/README.md

 <sub>Although there are multiple agents present in the image above on the right, only a single agent is used to solve this environment.</sub>

-For this project, I will train an agent to navigate in a large, square world while collecting (giant, delicious) bananas!
+For this project, an agent to learn to navigate in a large, square world while collecting (giant, delicious) bananas!

 In this environment, yellow bananas and blue bananas are constantly generated, and the agent must collect as many yellow bananas as possible while avoiding blue bananas.